 Show interest and concern about them and their affairs.

-When you like someone you want to get closer.
+In case you like someone, you want to get closer.
 The closer you get, the more interested you are.
 Hence, leaning forward, especially when combined with nodding and smiling, it’s a distinct way to say nonverbally: “Yes, I hear you, keep going!”.

 Your forehead sends significant signals.
-Raise it to show surprise and question that encourages them to keep talking without you having to say anything other than non-verbal ah-has and so on.
+Raise it to show surprise and question, which encourages them to keep talking without you having to say anything other than non-verbal ah-has and so on.
 The eyebrows can also be pulled together to show sympathy and concern for their troubles.

-Touch is a highly variable and often more permissible by women as male touching can be interpreted more as a dominant power move.
+Touch is highly variable and often more permissible by women, as male touching can be interpreted more than a dominant power move.
 Nevertheless, light touching in displays of concern and sympathy can be hugely effective.

 Maintain an appropriate distance from others, close enough to show interest, yet not so close that you appear threatening or are attempting intimacy.